csalcedo001/lunar-lander-rl-study/README.md

-# lunar-lander-rl-study
+# Lunar Lander - Reinforcement Learning Study
-Reinforcement Learning study of multiple approaches to solve the Lunar Lander environment
+Study of Reinforcement Learning solutions for the Lunar Lander environment.